TungDao810/OSPF/README.md

 - Compare the routing efficiency of OSPF and OpenFlow.
 - Simulate real-world routing scenarios in private networks.
-- Measure and analyze metrics such as packet loss rate, Travel Round Trip time, and convergence time.
+- Measure and analyze metrics such as packet loss rate, Travel Round Trip time, and convergence time with respecto packet size.

 ---